- Campus Life

 - About Plattsburgh

-"Hi, my name is Grant Jackson and I graduated from Plattsburgh State with a degree in anthropology in the spring of 2003.
+“Hi, my name is Grant Jackson and I graduated from SUNY Plattsburgh with a degree in anthropology in the spring of 2003.
 The summer after my sophomore year I went to Alaska for the first time through the practicum program offered by the anthropology department through Hope Community Resources, Inc. It turned out to be a life changing experience for myself and the other students that I went with.

 “Well it's only the second week of October and there is already snow in the mountains just north of Dillingham, Alaska.
 It won't be long from now that the vast expanses of tundra will be covered with white.

 “During the practicum I was lucky enough to be placed in a rural village on Alaska’s southwest coast called Dillingham.
 Dillingham is roughly 400 roadless miles west of Anchorage with a permanent population of around 2,000 half of which are native Yup’ik Eskimos.
 This blend of indigenous and Western cultures makes Dillingham a truly unique location.
 Much of this population relies on subsistence hunting and gathering to meet their basic nutritional needs.
 However, that’s not to say that people here don't enjoy Ben & Jerry’s and Pepsi because they most certainly do.